- Components of Horizontal Alignment

 ** Note: The detailed textual report is available from MiTS 3.3 and above.

-Horizontal Alignment #
+Components of Horizontal Alignment #

 It is the road’s drawn path on a flat map, consisting of straight lines connected by curves.
 The horizontal alignment must be designed correctly for the safety and comfort of drivers and passengers.